It is the trifecta of a perfect day.

-Go over your lists and check it twice.
+Go over your lists and check them twice.
 Make sure you have everything you need now when you still have time to run to the store.

 Having guests over for the night?
 Prep those rooms now.

 Clean sheets, fresh pillows, and a basket filled with toiletries and sweet trinkets as souvenirs are a great touch and takes so little effort.

 Ninja tip: Do you have WiFi that requires a password?
 If so, a cute little picture frame with your password is a wonderful touch in your guest room.
 I get comments on that picture frame every time I have guests.
 Try to think of touches that will help your guests feel at home and take the time to add them now.

 Also, make sure all clothing is ready for the family.
 Iron any shirts or dresses and do any necessary mending.

 Go over your menu and find those items that can be made early to help save time on the big day.
 Pies, mashed potatoes, meat and cheese trays, vegetable trays, cookies, and any appetizers all can be done a day or two ahead of time.

 Yes, make those mashed potatoes the day before!!
 Once made put them into your crockpot (make sure you have a crockpot with a removable insert ) and then just begin to heat them up an hour or two before depending on how much you have.